Best Times to Visit Paramaribo, Suriname

 What is the best time of year to visit Paramaribo for pleasant weather?

 Paramaribo has a tropical climate, so it's hot and humid year-round.
 The best time to visit is during the dry season, from August to November, when rainfall is less frequent and the humidity is slightly lower.
-Even then, pack light clothing and be prepared for some rain showers.
+Even then, pack light, breathable clothing and be prepared for some rain showers.

-What are some local customs I should be aware of when visiting Paramaribo?
+What are some local customs I should be aware of in Paramaribo?

 How easy is it to get around Paramaribo, and what's the best way to explore?